mikecao/sparrow/README.md

 ## Executing Queries

 Sparrow can also execute the queries it builds.
-Just declare a connection string:
+You just need to pass in a connection string to the class constructor:

-    $db = new Sparrow('mysql://user:pass@localhost/dbname');
+    $db = new Sparrow('mysql://admin:pasSW0rd@localhost/mydb');

 The connection string uses the following format: